The Japan Exchange and Teaching Program (JET)

 The JET Program is a project that helps to send overseas youths to Japan as foreign language teachers, coordinators and advisors.
 It is implemented by Japan’s local governments and authorities and also receives support from Japan’s Ministry of Internal Affairs and Communications (MIC), Ministry of Foreign Affairs (MOFA), Ministry of Education, Culture, Sports, Science and Technology (MEXT), as well as CLAIR.

-Over the years, youths from the ASEAN region and India have been participating actively in the JET Program; and in FY2011, a total of 56 youths from these countries were selected for the program.
+Over the years, youths from the ASEAN region and India have been participating actively in the JET Program.
 Upon the return to their home countries, many JET participants also continue to contribute towards the program and engage themselves in Japan-related activities through the JET Alumni Association (JETAA).

 For more details on the JET Program, please visit: